That same old drum is being banged upon once more.

 One might say deaf people are in receipt of benefits to help pay for interpreters or in other words, access, where and when needed – IF any cannot be provided.
 There are events which will provide equality in the form of accessible inclusion as and when available, even when (politely) asked.
-If you consciously choose an event outside of any given dates, why would you knowingly attend, enjoy it to an extent and sue, perhaps ungratefully?
+If you consciously choose an event outside of any accessible given dates, why would you knowingly attend, enjoy it to an extent and then sue?

 I hope people will feel encouraged in the meantime to patiently request, for their needs to be met regardless of what their needs and abilities may be.
 To continue having their right to choose.
 Just, do not take the piss by pushing your luck.